ArtemIyX/riftborn-doc/docs/plugins/ability-system.md

 !!! warning
     Since this is a actor component, there is no limit to the number of component per actor, but **1 manager per 1 actor is recommended**.
 This will make it easier to manipulate objects

+---

+There are some events that can be useful for tracking the status of Ability System Component:

+- OnEffectAdded
+- OnEffectStacked
+- OnEffectRemoved
+- OnEffectListUpdated
+- OnAttributeAdded
+- OnAttributeRemoved
+- OnAttributeListUpdated

+!!! tip
+    You can overwrite any methods in a class for custom managers

 ## Attribute Management

 You can use the following methods to handle the attributes of this component: